Influencer marketing is a powerful way to promote your brand.

 By commenting, you’re opening up a two-way conversation and by sharing their content, you show the influencer that you find value in what they’re sharing.

-Author’s Note: Similar to LinkedIn, you can comment or share any of your prospect’s Tweets or any other social media channel they’re active on and publish content on.
+Author’s Note: Similar to LinkedIn, you can comment or share any of your prospect’s Tweets or any other social media channel they’re active on and publish user generated content on.

-By using one or more of these techniques, you allow the influencer to become familiar with you in an informal way so they’ll be more receptive to pitch when you start the actual influencer outreach process.
+By using one or more of these techniques, you allow the influencer to become familiar with you in an informal way so they’ll be more receptive to pitch when you start actually start implementing your influencer outreach strategy.

 Now that you know how to connect and interact with your prospects before reaching out to them, it’s time to send your personalized email and start initiating some conversations.